ovniroto/confettis/README.md

 })
 ```

+You can see more examples on the web.

 ## Options

 When creating a new confetti you can change the parameters to change the position, particle count, angle, gravity, etc.